Today, we will answer the question – when is hacking illegal and legal?

 3. Grey Hat Hackers

-Grey hat hackers are hackers who fall in between the divide; they are neither black hat nor white hat hackers, but their activities are termed ‘illegal’.
+Grey hat hackers fall in between the divide; they are neither black hat nor white hat hackers, but their activities are termed ‘illegal.’

-This is because they gain illegal or unauthorized access to individual or group networks with the intent of stealing data, and discover security flaws, or loopholes existing in systems, networks, or programs.
+This is because they gain illegal or unauthorized access to individual or group networks to steal data and discover security flaws or loopholes in systems, networks, or programs.

 Unlike black hat hackers, Grey hat hackers do not seek to make immediate money or benefit from their activities.